arielchuri/forglory/crystalcastles/crystalcastles.md

 An adventure written for For Glory RPG may have a table of events that may happen in a scene or add to the generic tables below.

+### The Scene Die

+A die can be used to track the timing of a scene.
+The scene die is set to one for the first round and incremented each round.
+The effects of the scene die are determined by the patron and the scene.
+The effects may be generic to the scene or, the scene may have a table associated with the *scene die*.

 #### Chase Scenes

 The participants in a *chase scene* are divided into as few groups as possible.
 Usually, hunters and quarry.
-A chase scene is a series of short of scenes.
-The chase die keeps track of the scenes.
-It may start on any number but, on 7, the chase scene is over.
-Usually, because the quarry escapes.
-Each group gets a die.
+Characters fight and make ability checks as they move down a line of discrete locations.
 Chase scenes are similar to combat enounters.
-Characters fight and make ability checks as they move down a line of discrete locations.
-If the pursued characters make it to the end of the line, they have escaped.

 - Create a string of locations to start the chase.
 Use a line of points to keep track of where the characters are along the course.
 For Glory settings and adventure have location tables.
   Example: tavern, street, entrance to outdoor market, fruit carts, basket seller, alleway.